Luet-lab/luet-lab.github.io/content/en/docs/Concepts/Packages/templates.md

 ```

 This mechanism can be used in collections as well, and each stanza in `packages` is used to interpolate each single package.

+## Interpolating globally

+It's possible to interpolate during build phase all the package specs targeted for build with the ```--values``` flag, which takes a yaml file of an arbitrary format, if variables are clashing, the yaml supplied in `--values` takes precedence and overwrite the values of each single `definition.yaml` file.

 ## References